-The next sections will explore the included reviews, including the key factors identified for the use of evidence, culminating in the development of a meta-framework for the role in evidence in agenda-setting for mental health policymaking in LMICs.
+The next sections will explore the included reviews, including the key factors identified for the use of evidence, culminating in the development of a meta-framework for the role in evidence in agenda-setting for mental health policy-making in LMICs.

-Overview of Included Reviews
+Overview of included reviews

-The PRISMA Flow Diagram (Figure 2) shows the initial database search yielded 6,116 articles.
-A further 32 articles were included from the citation search and 1,060 duplicates were removed.
+The PRISMA flow diagram (Figure 2) shows that the initial database search yielded 6116 articles.
+A further 32 articles were included from the citation search, and 1060 duplicates were removed.
 After title and abstract screening, 725 articles were retained and the full texts were assessed for eligibility.
-Nineteen met the inclusion criteria (SI 3).
+Nineteen met the inclusion criteria (Supplementary Information 3).
 No eligible reviews were identified via alerts after the initial search in November 2018.

-The two reviews focused on assessing the use of evidence in health policymaking (Cruz Rivera et al. 2017; Newson et al. 2018) identified were not analysed further due to the limited relevance for mental health in LMICs.

-An adapted version of GRADE-CERQual that was developed to provide an assessment of confidence in the evidence from systematic reviews of qualitative research or syntheses of qualitative evidence (Lewin et al. 2018) was used (see the Screening and Quality Assessment).
-The reviews included both systematic (N = 6; 32%) and non-systematic narrative reviews (N = 13; 68%).
+The two reviews focused on 'assessing' the use of evidence in health policy-making (Cruz Rivera et al., 2017; Newson et al., 2018) identified were not analysed further due to the limited relevance for mental health in LMICs.
+An adapted version of GRADE-CERQual that was developed to provide an assessment of confidence in the evidence from systematic reviews of qualitative research or syntheses of qualitative evidence (Lewin et al., 2018) was used (see the Screening and quality assessment section).
+The reviews included both systematic (N = 6; 32%) and nonsystematic narrative reviews (N = 13; 68%).
 Greenhalgh et al. (2018) argued that narrative reviews should not be considered lower in the evidence hierarchy that systematic reviews and, although our quality appraisal tended to assign them a lower level of confidence, some narrative reviews were rated 'high'.

 The only review not authored from the Global North was by Almeida and Báscolo (2006) situated in Brazil and Argentina.
-The dominance of authorship from the Global North was also reflected for the individual frameworks (Votruba et al. 2018).
+The dominance of authorship from the Global North was also reflected for the individual frameworks (Votruba et al., 2018).

-Four reviews originated from a particular area of health: health surveillance (Green et al. 2009), nursing (Mitchell et al. 2010), emergency medicine (Graham et al. 2007), and mental health (Votruba et al. 2018).
+Four reviews originated from a particular area of health: health surveillance (Green et al., 2009), nursing (Mitchell et al., 2010), emergency medicine (Graham et al., 2007) and mental health (Votruba et al., 2018).
 Nonetheless, all studies reviewed general health evidence-to-policy frameworks.
-Votruba et al. (2018) limited their review to frameworks that had been applied to mental health policymaking in an LMIC setting.
+Votruba et al. (2018) limited their review to frameworks that had been applied to mental health policy-making in an LMIC setting.